oppositelocks/Contabo-Windows10/README.md

 - Type the following and press Enter:
   - `bitsadmin.exe /transfer "JobName" "https://raw.githubusercontent.com/abbodi1406/KMS_VL_ALL_AIO/master/KMS_VL_ALL_AIO.cmd" "C:\Users\YOURUSERNAME\Downloads\activate.cmd`
     - Replace `YOURUSERNAME` with the username you set up when you set up windows.
+  - Run activate.cmd located in your Downloads folder
   - Enter option `2` (Install Activation Auto-Renewal) and press enter.
   - Once the operation is complete close the window.